Kapaya/vlhcc21/paper.md

 *Web Scraping By Demonstration.* All participants where able to complete the tasks that only involved scraping by demonstration (A1, A2 & B1) quickly and without any hints.
 For tasks that involved switching between demonstrations and writing formulas, there was some confusion about what the active column, i.e. column the values would be scraped into, was.
 The active column is indicated and controlled by a toolbar away from the table at the top of the website but participants hardly noticed it and assumed all operations had to be performed on the table.
 This suggests that if a table is the basis of scraping and customization, all user interactions need to be with it.

 *Web Customization Formulas.* Participants had varying degrees of trouble when completing the tasks that involved using web customization formulas (A3, A4, B3).
 Most of the confusion resulted from formula parameters and return values.
 The formula bar has an autocomplete feature that shows the documentation for a given formula.
-The documentation consists of the paremeters a formula it takes and a brief description of each parameter.
+The documentation consists of the parameters a formula it takes and a brief description of each parameter.
 However, this wasn't always sufficient to enable participants to use formulas correctly.
 This suggests that concrete examples of formula parameters and results could be more effective for describing usage.

 *Web Scraping Formulas.* Participants were unsure why demonstrations did not work when completing tasks that required using web scraping formulas (B2, B3).
 As a result, they wasted time attempting to demonstrate using various means.
-The participant with no web development experience had the hardest time as expected but was able to utlize a series of hints we provided to accomplish B2.
+The participant with no web development experience had the hardest time as expected but was able to utilize a series of hints we provided to accomplish B2.
 The rest of the participants were able to accomplish B2 with minimal hints but required a lot more when completing B3.
-B3 involved scraping a value that was layed out in an adverserial manner in the DOM to prevent web scraping.
+B3 involved scraping a value that was laid out in an adversarial manner in the DOM to prevent web scraping.

 ### Discussion

-Overall, participants found the experience of using Joker to accomplish the tasks preferrable to the alternatives available to them.
+Overall, participants found the experience of using Joker to accomplish the tasks preferable to the alternatives available to them.
 For the MIT course catalog tasks, the participant with no web development experience said that they couldn't think of how they could accomplish the tasks without Joker.
 3 of the four participants with web development experience said that they preferred Joker to writing a program to accomplish the tasks because it would either take too long or be cumbersome to validate the results outside the context of the website.
-The 4th participant, who had the most web scraping experience, had the opposite preferrence because they would have more control over the scraping process if they wrote their own program.
+The 4th participant, who had the most web scraping experience, had the opposite preference because they would have more control over the scraping process if they wrote their own program.

 We categorized the main usability issues and insights we obtained into three groups.
 The first is about the confusion concerning which column was the active column.
 This suggests that if a table is the basis of web scraping and customization, all user interactions need to be with the table and not split across various interfaces.
 The thrid is about the confusion concerning what parameters needed to be passed to formulas and what values would be returned.
 This suggests that users need more than documentation showing formula parameters and descriptions of the parameters.
 The third is about the confusion concerning why demonstrations were not sufficient to scrape certain values.
-This suggests that a prerequiste of increasing the expressiveness of web scraping beyond that available by demonstrating needs to communicate why demonstrations are not sufficient.
+This suggests that a prerequisite of increasing the expressiveness of web scraping beyond that available by demonstrating needs to communicate why demonstrations are not sufficient.

 ## Cognitive Dimensions Analysis